MAD32 EV Mini Oled Edition for EVs on ESP32

 • Connection: Wireless via Bluetooth (no additional wiring needed)

-📺 Display Screens (3 screens)
+📺 Display Screens (Dynamic Count)

 Additional screens when BMS Feature ON: